-Special Conditions.
 Applicants must be free of drug, alcohol, and psychiatric problems, and never have been convicted of a felony.
-Married couples are welcome, but both must be eligible in their own right.
 At the time of admission, applicants must be able to live independently.
 As an example of this, they must be able to take care of their own personal needs, attend a central dining facility for meals and keep all medical appointments.
 If increased health care is needed after being admitted, assisted living and long term care are available at both campuses.